DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Nov 5 - Nov 11.md

 Your Game Manager should use encapsulation to keep its current score field private, providing public properties / methods to get or set these values as needed.

 - To be specific, the variable / field that holds the score should be private.
-- There should a public getter pro
+- There should a public getter PROPERTY to get the score.
+- There should be a public setter FUNCTION to set the score to a specific value.

+#### Research: Scriptable Objects